ariasadeghi530/tree-traversal-visualizer/README.md

 # Tree Traversal Visualizer

 Welcome to the Tree Traversal Visualizer!
 I built this application because I am a visual learner, and I was not a fan of the other visualizers I had found.
-I hope you enjoy engaging with my visualization as much I as I had creating it!
+I hope you enjoy engaging with my visualization as much as I had creating it!

 ## Traversal Algorithms